billkeefe37/billkeefe37/README.md

 The create_shared_mailbox script is designed to create a new shared mailbox within the Exchange Online shell.
 To use this script enter the information needed in to the variables area (#Enter Shared Mailbox region).
 The script works best running by region rather than in it's entirety.

 Optional Regions
-The optional regions allow you to set SendAs permissions and set an ownerof the mailbox respectively.
+The optional regions allow you to set SendAs permissions and set an owner of the mailbox respectively.

 **create distribution list script**
 The create distribution list script is designed to create a new distirbution list the Exchange Online shell.
 To use this script enter the information needed in to the variables area (#Get Distribution List Information region).
 The script works best running by region rather than in it's entirety.
 Bear in mind this creates a classic type of Distirbution List and not an Office365 Group.